mocks-server/website/docs/guides-organizing-files.md

 A good pattern for assigning an id to a `route` can be `[method]-[entity]`, as in `get-users`, `get-user`, etc.

-For assigning id to mocks, we recommend to maintain a base `mock` named as `standard`, `base`, or `default`.
+For assigning an id to mocks, we recommend to maintain a base `mock` named as `standard`, `base`, or `default`.
 The rest of mocks should extend from it _(at least indirectly)_, and their ids should be a short description of the mock itself, for example:

 ```json
 [